Overlooked but arguably one of the most essential lines of cover.

 Business Interruption is designed to protect your business against financial losses as a result of not being able to trade as usual due to a property damage loss which is insured such as a fire or flood to a premises.
 It aims to put your business back into the position you were in prior to the interruption.

 Consider for example, you have a business hiring out marquees and equipment for events.
-There is a warehouse fire destroying all of your marquees and equipment consequently leaving your business with no stock and unable to fulfill imminent bookings.
+There is a warehouse fire destroying all of your marquees and equipment consequently leaving your business with no stock and unable to fulfil imminent bookings.

-Business Interruption Insurance can not only cover the loss of revenue that is a direct result of the fire but it could also minimise the impact of the interruption by funding the temporary hire or replacement equipment where economical to do so to fulfill the imminent bookings, ie. the increased cost of working and in turn, not letting clients down and retaining your reputation.
+Business Interruption Insurance can not only cover the loss of revenue that is a direct result of the fire but it could also minimise the impact of the interruption by funding the temporary hire or replacement equipment where economical to do so to fulfil the imminent bookings, ie. the increased cost of working and in turn, not letting clients down and retaining your reputation.

 Please call us on 01962 774421 if you would like to discuss your Business Interruption Insurance.
 Alternatively, if your renewal date isn’t within 60 days, please complete our form Renewal Date by clicking the button below and we will get in touch with you closer to the time.Renewal Date